Port Authority of New York and New Jersey Police Department: Canine Units

 The Port Authority Police Department formed its first canine unit with three patrol dogs; Prince, Bear, and Rex, and three police officer handlers in September 1985.
 There were two assigned to PATH and one assigned to the Port Authority Bus Terminal.
 They were trained by the NYC Transit Police canine unit located in Brooklyn N.Y.
 They began patrol in December 1985.

 The Port Authority Police Department formed its Canine (police dog) Explosive Detection Unit in the fall of 1996 in response to the crash of TWA Flight 800 off the coast of Long Island that summer.
 The department subsequently expanded the unit to include a K-9 Narcotics Detection Unit.

 The Canine unit, which consists of 45 police officers, three sergeants, one inspector, and 48 dogs, patrols all Port Authority facilities on a 24-hour basis.

 Port Authority Police officers who are members of the K-9 unit must pass a challenging and demanding physical, a physical agility course, participate in a group interview and complete a minimum of 400 hours of K-9 training.
 The most popular dog in the unit is the German Shepherd.
-The unit also has Labradors, a Belgium Shepherd and a Golden Retriever.
+The unit also has Labradors, a Belgian Shepherd and a Golden Retriever.
 The dogs are trained to detect either explosives or narcotics, but not both.

 The unit currently has 40 dogs trained to detect explosives, including 22 certified by the federal Transportation Security Administration.
 There are eight dogs trained in narcotics detection.

 The canine explosive detection teams patrol and search aircraft, airline and cargo buildings, bus terminals, subway stations, vehicles, and unattended luggage and packages.
 The K-9 narcotic detection teams patrol and perform a variety of searches at Port Authority facilities and are also used by many other government agencies.

 This unit experienced what might be the first loss ever of an American police dog due to international terrorism when Sirius, PAPD Badge #17, died in the collapse of the World Trade Center's South Tower.
 Sirius' remains were recovered in 2002, and ceremoniously removed with full honors.